 The front of the main station, newly an events venue.
-The present station and depot are occupied by various commercial enterprises and there is no ticket office, though the Amtrak's Cardinal train between New York and Chicago still runs through twice a week in each direction.
+The present station and depot are occupied by various commercial enterprises and there is no ticket office, though the Amtrak's Cardinal train between New York and Chicago still runs through three times a week in each direction.

 This building, right of centre, was a warehouse back in the day, law offices now, built in about 1880 and renovated in 1982.

 The original train station from 1902

 The Sears Hill Bridge, between the main station building and the row of wooden depot buildings from 1904.

 A row of warehouses, all from 1870 to 1910 and now renovated, with large doors overlooking the street level, for winching stuff up to the second story (or 'first story' in European talk).